xLeachimx/GenCPnet-Python/README.md

+# CP-Net Generator - Python
+This project is an attempt to create a fork of GenCPNet which is written entirely in Python.
+The reason behind this is simple, while execution speed will be affected, the ability to directly hook an acyclic CP-net generator up to an existing Python program would speed up work flows significantly (particular for research.)
+This will attempt to be a 1:1 replacement for GenCPNet code, with improvements where possible.
+Additionally, it will hopefully create an easier install process (assuming this can be provided as a python package) compared with the original, given the age of the program.

+The original README is copied below:

 # CP-Net Generator

 The CP-net Generator (GenCPnet) generates acyclic conditional preference networks (CP-nets) uniformly at random with respect to a specified set.
 It is possible to specify parameters such as the number of nodes, bound on indegree, and the size of domains.